Algerian police and protesters clash after anti-Charlie Hebdo march

 Several officers were injured during the violence, with small groups of protesters hurling rocks, fireworks and bottles at the security forces around the waterfront area of the Algerian capital.

-Dozens of people were arrested, and two Islamist leaders, Ali Belhadj and Hamadache Zeraoui, were detained for illegally organising a march in Algiers where demonstrations are still banned, a security source said.
+Dozens of people were arrested, and two Islamist leaders, Ali Belhadj and Hamadache Zeraoui, were detained for illegally organizing a march in Algiers where demonstrations are still banned, a security source said.

 Hundreds of people, including women and children, had earlier marched peacefully through the capital chanting "God is Great", singing and waving placards saying "I am Mohammad" in French and Arabic to protest against Charlie Hebdo's cartoons.

 "This is my religion.
-I am with my prophet and they criticised him," said Mohammed Rechache, a truck driver who took part in the Algiers march with his young son.
+I am with my prophet and they criticized him," said Mohammed Rechache, a truck driver who took part in the Algiers march with his young son.

 A trio of Islamist gunmen killed 17 people last week in France before they themselves were shot dead in three days of violence that began with an attack on the satirical magazine, long known for its cartoons on Islam and other religions, political leaders and celebrities.